SEELE1306/CSS-Snippets/README.md

 A compilation of CSS snippets for Vencord / Vesktop.

 > [!IMPORTANT]
-> Many of the snippets are only guaranteed to work on Vesktop as of currently.
-Get the latest build here: [Releases - Vencord/Vesktop](https://github.com/Vencord/Vesktop/releases)
+> **Update 26.11.2023:** For many of the snippets, a `import-legacy.css` file has been added to support non-Vesktop clients.
+These files however will not guarantee the ezact same look as on Vesktop due to Chromium limitations.

 ## List of available snippets